IBM-Security/isam-ansible-collection/README.md

 ## Description

 The ibm.isam collection provides Ansible modules, plugins and roles to configure IBM Verify Identity Access (formerly IBM Security Verify Access) appliances or containers.
-It depends on the ibmsecurity Python package (https://github.com/IBM-Security/ibmsecurity).
+It depends on the [ibmsecurity](https://github.com/IBM-Security/ibmsecurity) Python package .

 The playbooks in the collection can be used as examples to create your own specific deployments of IBM Verify Identity Access using Ansible !